corda/corda/docs/source/corda-testnet-intro.rst

 You can now choose how to deploy your Corda node to the Corda Testnet.
 We strongly recommend hosting your Corda node on a public cloud resource.

-.. note:: If you host your node on your own machine or a corporate server you must ensure it is reachable from the public internet at a specific IP address.
-This will typically require port forwarding on your router.

 Select the cloud provider you wish to use for documentation on how to specifically configure Corda for that environment.

 .. image:: resources/testnet-platform-clean.png

-Once your cloud instance is set up you can install and run your Testnet pre-provisioned Corda node by clicking on "Copy" and pasting the one time link into your cloud shell.
+Once your cloud instance is set up you can install and run your Testnet pre-provisioned Corda node by clicking on "Copy" and pasting the one time link into your remote cloud terminal.

 The installation script will download the Corda binaries as well as your PKI certificates, private keys and suporting files and will install and run Corda on your fresh cloud VM.
 Your node will register itself with the Corda Testnet when it first runs and be added to the global network map and be visible to counterparties after approximately 5 minutes.

 Hosting a Corda node locally is possible but will require manually configuring firewall and port forwarding on your local router.
 If you want this option then click on the "Download" button to download a Zip file with a pre-configured Corda node.

+.. note:: If you host your node on your own machine or a corporate server you must ensure it is reachable from the public internet at a specific IP address.
+Please follow the instructions here: :doc:`deploy-locally`.

 A note on identities on Corda Testnet
 -------------------------------------